Menu

 A child’s parents are not always those legally responsible for providing them with care and making decisions about their upbringing.
 For various reasons, a child might be placed under the care of a legal guardian.

 A legal guardian is not an adoptive parent (although they might become one sometimes).
-However, they are an adult who is responsible for caring for a child, managing their finances, or both.
+However, they are adults responsible for caring for a child, managing their finances, or both.

-There are a number of situations that may justify establishing a guardianship arrangement for a child.
+Several situations may justify establishing a guardianship arrangement for a child.
 The following are a few common examples.
-If you know a child who may be facing one of these scenarios, contact a guardianship attorney to learn if you have the right to become their guardian or if you can request a court to appoint one for the child.
+If you know a child facing one of these scenarios, contact a guardianship attorney to learn if you have the right to become their guardian or request a court to appoint one.

 Abandonment